jan-oxymoron/silence-of-the-siren-translations/README.md

 <h2>Testing in game</h2>

 Find the Streaming Assets folder in your game install folder and copy all the files to a separate folder under Modules.
-The xmls themselvese need to sit in a Database subfolder, please have a look at for example LanguagePackCZ.
+The xmls themselves need to sit in a Database subfolder, please have a look at for example LanguagePackCZ.

 If the game fails to load or if some of the translated texts don't show up, it's quite likely there's an issue with the xml/formatting tags.
 Checking the log file from the game can help.